Team293/CNCMilling/8020GCodeGen.md

 Also, just in case you are expecting javascript to be like java:
 "Java is to javascript as car is to carpet."

+## Specific areas for improvement

+Should anyone feel up to it, I have some ideas for improving the code and (in some cases) operation.
+None of these are particularly important.
+Though #2 might be.
+Feel free to add other things to this list.

+1. In the machine definition, for tools, have a reference to a defined tool type.
+For example: "4 flute HSS 3/8" end mill".
+Then have feeds and speeds for operations under that tool definition, including slotting and plunging at a minimum.
+For boring, scoring, etc., have tool number and type of operation.
+Then look up speeds and feeds by tool number, tool type, and operation type.
+Other variations on this could be good, too.
+It would just be a little slicker, allow different tools to be swapped in easily (swap out the aforementioned end mill for a 2 flute carbide 3/8" end mill, for example), and also serve as a database for the all-important speeds and feeds for different tools, which could save considerable time.
+Those numbers could also just be stored in comments, but that's not quite as slick.

+2. Optimize stop usage.
+In particular, avoid operations on long parts in areas that stick out without any support.
+The best example is a piece that is not quite long enough to reach the right support.
+The current version may start this piece at the first left stop and have it stick out quite a lot from the vice.
+It would flex and vibrate more than it needs to when machining that far end.
+This part could instead be moved to a different stop to the left and held in the vice without much stickout, for those operations.
+It shouldn't be too hard to add, since the code simply creates jobs and assigns each of them an offset.
+So one could detect these jobs and add them to the most appropriate offset number.

+3. Optimize movement.
+There are some extra moves.
+Some of them are artifacts of algorithmic generation: "I always want to be sure to end every operation at a safe Z."; then, "I always want to be sure we are at a safe Z before rapid moves in the X-Y plane."
+Just to illustrate what I mean by that.
+There might be ways to reduce those.
+Some extra movements (via G30 mainly) were introduced when we had problems with the spindle sometimes not spinning.
+Because of that, it is designed to start the spindle spinning while away from the stock (potentially far above it) before moving towards the stock.
+We don't seem to have that problem now.
+The more conventional approach would be to move the tool to a good clearance Z, say 1" above the stock, then start it spinning.
+It would also not move far above the stock just to turn the spindle on.